2017 Hawaiian Botanical Forum

 The 2nd Hawaiian Botanical Forum will have three great ways for you to participate and share your project, research, or message with other Forum attendees.
 Please consider displaying a poster and/or presenting a 5- or 10-minute (Yes!
 5 minutes!) talk in the Shout Out sessions!
 You can also submit a 10-20 minute talk related to this forum’s theme: Hawaiian forest restoration in the face of climate change.
 We look forward to hearing and learning all about what you do!

 Abstracts will be accepted until September 21st, 2017, or until all poster and talk slots are filled.

 If you have any questions or inquiries, please direct them to: email@example.com

 Subject Guidelines for both Posters and Shout Out Talks:

 Posters and Shout Out Talks should be related to some aspect of Hawaiian Botany with preference given to abstracts that also relate to the theme of the 2nd Hawaiian Botanical Forum: “Hawaiian Forest Restoration in the Face of Climate Change.”
 This includes the scientific study of plants in Hawai’i and the Pacific, including their physiology, anatomy, genetics and phylogeny, ecology, natural history, distribution, classification, and economic importance; as well as the protection, conservation, restoration, propagation, and management of native Hawaiian plants; or management, control, and prevention of introductions of non-native plants in Hawai‘i or the Pacific.
 Also encouraged are abstracts that present novel techniques, approaches, and technologies that will aid in Hawaiian botanical research, conservation, and/or management.
 Abstracts that do not meet the above criteria will not be considered.

-Poster guidelines and display instructions:
+Poster guidelines and display and Submitted Presentation instructions:

 Shout Out Talks guidelines and instructions: